Ying "Mai" Kung

 Dr. Kung is a leader and a champion for nursing.
-She is passionate about advocating for patients gaining improved access to high quality healthcare through influencing and shaping policy.
-Her vision and mission are to advance the nursing profession through unity and to remove outdated, unnecessary practice barriers placed on advanced practice nurses.
+She is passionate about advocating for consumers gaining improved access to quality healthcare through influencing and shaping policy.
+Her vision and mission are to advance the nursing profession through unity.
+Her leadership significantly contributed to the passage of multiple pieces of Florida state legislations that improved consumers gaining access to health care.
+She is recognized for her efforts and was awarded the prestigious AANP Advocate State Award for Excellence for 2021.

 DNP, University of Florida